primaryodors/primarydock/SCRIPTING.md

 `$array[@location.x]` is not.
 If there is any ambiguity in variable names, the longest and earliest matching variable is used.

 This works similarly to the `$$` syntax of PHP, where if `$varname = "foo"` then `$$varname` is the same as `$foo`.
-However, unlike in PHP, the nested variable name can occur anywhere in a Peptiditor variable, there can be more than one nested variable, and variable names can be nested multiple levels deep, so for example `$array[%i][%array2[%j]]` is legal Peptiditor syntax as long as `%i`, `%j`, and `%array2[%j]` have all been set.
+However, unlike in PHP, the nested variable name can occur anywhere in a pepteditor variable, there can be more than one nested variable, and variable names can be nested multiple levels deep, so for example `$array[%i][%array2[%j]]` is legal pepteditor syntax as long as `%i`, `%j`, and `%array2[%j]` have all been set.

 This also means that square brackets are not required for array functionality, and one could just as easily define variable `$array[3]` as `$array3`, `$array(3)`, or `$arrayfoo3bar`, and the syntax of `%i` (or any other int variable) in place of `3` will still work.